glowseeker/HotCorners/README.md

 Hot Corners is a small Python script that allows you to execute hotkeys triggered by moving the mouse cursor to specific corners of the screen.

+Contribution and help is appreciated, this is my first attempt at building a python app with a GUI and packing it as a binary file.

 ## Features

 - Currently two hotkeys (bottom corners: show desktop, top corners: previous window)